 9. Average lifetime value of a customer

+Sure thing, almost all sales metrics closely depend on relationships with customers.
+So does this one.
 The average lifetime value of a customer is the profit margin a company expects to earn over the entirety of its business relationship with the customer.

 The average lifetime value would account for other costs like customer acquisition costs (CAC), marketing expenses, operating expenses, and of course, manufacturing costs.

-First, you find the Lifetime Value
+First, you find the lifetime value:

 Lifetime Value = Average Value of Sale × Number of Transactions × Retention Time Period